jaytees/forntend-stalk/README.md

 - Finish the ability to follow other plants progress
 - Navigation is quite difficult
 - Email notifications
-- Authorization for certain functions and components
+- Authorisation for certain functions and components

 ## Known bugs